Tapestry of Wisdom: Grief, a curated collection

 Wisdom to Accompany Us in Grief

-Atlas of the Heart: Mapping Meaningful Connection and the Language of Human Experience, is a collective guide to the language of human emotions.
-It has surprised me that, even as a heart-centered being, I haven’t truly grasped the precise meanings of words I’ve been using to describe what’s happening within.
-Sharing common language about these experiences with the people in my life is a good thing.
-Brown also released an HBO Max series on Atlas of the Heart.
+Atlas of the Heart: Mapping Meaningful Connection and the Language of Human Experience is a collective guide to the language of human emotions.
+It has surprised me that, even as a heart-centered being, I haven’t always grasped the precise meanings of words I’ve used to describe what’s happening within.
+Sharing a common language about these experiences with the people in my life has been a good thing.
+(Brown also released an HBO Max series on Atlas of the Heart.)

-The Heart and the Bottle is a playful and evocative way to invite both adults and children to engage in a discussion of grief and loss.
-Experience a read-aloud video below.
+The Heart and the Bottle is a playful, evocative way to invite both adults and children into a conversation about grief and loss.
+(You’ll find a read-aloud video below.)

 I’ve been listening to Mary Oliver’s “Love Sorrow.”
-This poem plunges us into the heart of metaphor, almost uncomfortably so, which challenges us to resist intellectualizing grief.
+This poem plunges us into the heart of metaphor—almost uncomfortably so—and invites us to resist intellectualizing grief.

 On her short pod, Kelly Corrigan reads a eulogy every Sunday.
-This weekly reminder is a part of my rhythm to stay mindful of the bigger picture.
-This one is a beauty.
-And the last few minutes of this one move me to tears every time I listen.
-This episode was released the day I’m writing this post, and I’m undone by it.
+This has become part of my rhythm—a way of staying mindful of the bigger picture.
+Kelly wrote eulogies for her mom and for her best friend.
+The last few minutes of this episode move me to tears every time I listen.
+(This episode was released the day I’m writing this post, and I’m undone by it.)

-Listening to the story of a life well-lived, and using that story as a lens to contemplate my own life, reminds me of the David Brooks concept that Josh Radnor and Rob Bell highlight—the distinction between “Resumé Virtues” and “Eulogy Virtues.”
-(I love the whole episode, but you’ll find this reference around minute 42:15).
+Listening to the story of a life well-lived, and letting that story turn me back toward my own life, also reminds me of a distinction David Brooks offers—highlighted by Josh Radnor and Rob Bell—between “Resumé Virtues” and “Eulogy Virtues.”
+(I love the whole episode, but you’ll find this reference around minute 42:15.)

 Bearing Witness

-This blog post by trauma-informed spiritual director Shannon Michael Pater, on “Glancing at Grief.”
-He writes, “Grief isn’t something we let go of.
+This blog post by trauma-informed spiritual director Shannon Michael Pater on “Glancing at Grief” has stayed with me.
+He writes: “Grief isn’t something we let go of.
 It becomes a part of the weave of our human fabric; it’s in our body, our nervous system.
 We often do not know how to attend to our own grief; we certainly frequently fail in staying present with those who mourn.”

-Eugene Peterson speaks to Krista Tippett on the power of holding people in the inevitable dark times of their lives and the way the Psalms, in particular, invite us to honestly express the fullness and intensity of our darkest emotions (36:50 in the unedited episode).
+Eugene Peterson speaks with Krista Tippett about the power of holding people in the inevitable dark times of their lives—and the way the Psalms, in particular, invite us to honestly express the fullness and intensity of our darkest emotions.
+(36:50 in the unedited episode.)

 My friend Greg practices honesty and asks himself vulnerable questions in his poem “Skimming Along the Surface.”
 Here’s an excerpt: